microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 This will vary for each Entity type (many entity types have no data queries).

-For each entity type you can execute the container object corresponding to the data provider that you want to view.
+For each entity type, you can execute the container object corresponding to the data provider that you want to view.
+Shortcut query functions are also displayed with a "qry\_" prefix.

 .. code:: ipython3